protocol7/bobbins/README.md

 * Xsums
 * Sandwhiches
 * Clones
+* Magic squares

 Also supports adding custom constraints per solve.
-There are a fair amount of examples of these, e.g 10 sum lines, magic squares and thripples.
+There are a fair amount of examples of these, e.g 10 sum lines, rotations and thripples.

 ## TODO